 Depending on how old they are and what they have experienced in regards to death, your child may take the news differently based on their emotional ability.
 Whether you knew the artist or not, let your child know you are sorry for their loss.

 “The worst thing you could do is discredit their loss,” Dr. Fox said.
 “Even if you hadn’t been fond of the artist, for whatever reason, a loss is a loss."

 When an idol dies, whether by suicide, drug overdose or natural causes, be prepared for a conversation about these type of sensitive topics and your viewpoint of support.

 “Parents who are educated on things like suicide and drug usage and learn the facts can properly inform their kids and clear up misconceptions or questions,” Dr. Fox explained.
 “You are a role model for your child, and your viewpoints, whether you think they are listening or not, can play a strong role in how they think about these types of things.
 If they don’t learn from you, they’ll learn from somewhere else that may not be reliable.”

 If you notice your child is having a difficult time processing the death, counseling and therapy may be a good option.
 It may help to encourage them to also take a break from social media for a little bit as they process the loss.

 “It’s normal to feel sad, but if it begins to affect school, sleep or manifests into physical symptoms, such as stomach aches, there could be an underlying problem,” Dr. Fox said.
 “Remember grief and loss is a process that happens over time and not necessarily overnight.
 The best thing you can do as a parent is to be available if they need you.”

-If your child is struggling or is exhibiting signs of suicide or self-harm contact the National Suicide Prevention Lifeline at 1-800-273-8255.
+If your child is struggling or is exhibiting signs of suicide or self-harm call 988 Suicide and Crisis Lifeline (formerly the National Suicide Prevention Lifeline).
 To find a licensed behavioral health professional in your area, visit bannerhealth.com.